 - 1. Setting the goals: Be clear on what you are trying to achieve through your sustainability disclosures, or any plans to adapt them. - 2.
 Define requirements: Identify what reporting requirements you are seeking to meet through your disclosures, such as jurisdictional requirements or standards. - 3.
 Consider where you are now: What is missing in your current disclosures to allow you to achieve this?

-What objectives are you aiming to achieve through your sustainability disclosures?
+Visit www.menti.com and type the code that we are sharing in the chat What objectives are you aiming to achieve through your sustainability disclosures?

 Setting the direction: Applying the ISSB standards & integrating additional disclosures